ceres-solver/ceres-solver/docs/source/solving.rst

    Default: ``10.0``

-   During the bracketing phase of a Wolfe line search, the step size is increased until either a point satisfying the Wolfe conditions is found, or an upper bound for a bracket containing a point satisfying the conditions is found.
-Precisely, at each iteration of the
+   During the bracketing phase of a Wolfe line search, the step size is increased until either a point satisfying the Wolfe conditions is found, or an upper bound for a bracket containinqg a point satisfying the conditions is found.
+Precisely, at each iteration of the expansion:
-   expansion:

    .. math:: \text{new_step_size} <= \text{max_step_expansion} * \text{step_size}